nrd141/nestjs-project/README.md

 2. **Controller**: Handles HTTP requests and responses for a module.
 3. **Service**: Contains business logic and interacts with the database for a module.

-The  pattern is chosen for the following reasons:
-- **Separation of Concerns**: Each module has a distinct responsibility, making the code easier to manage and understand.
-- **Scalability**: New features can be added as new modules without affecting existing code.
+The pattern is chosen to make the code easier to manage and understand becuase each module has a separate responsibility.
+Also new features can be added as new modules without affecting existing code.
-- **Maintainability**: Changes in one part of the application do not affect other parts.

 ## Install dependencies